How Stress Affects Your Fitness: The Mind-Body Connection Every Athlete Should Understand

 When your stress bucket is full from life stress, there's less capacity for training stress.
 Adding hard workouts during highly stressful periods can push you into overreaching, impair recovery, and actually make you weaker.

 This is why some athletes make great progress on the same program while others stall.
 Their training is identical, but their life stress is different.
-Managing total stress—not just training stress—is crucial for optimal results.
+Managing total stress — not just training stress — determines your results.

 How Stress Affects Your Fitness